xeolabs/xeolabs.github.com/index.md

-Over two decades, I've taught computing at a school, tutored software development at a university, been a CTO in San Diego, tested wind turbines in New Zealand, created open source WebGL frameworks, lead development on the [BioDigital Human]({{ site.url }}/portfolio/biodigital-human), and built a bunch of WebGL-based BIM and CAD viewers that are out there on the Web right now, making revenue.
+Over two decades, I've taught computing at a school, tutored software development at a university, been a CTO in San Diego, tested wind turbines in New Zealand, created open source WebGL frameworks, lead development on the [BioDigital Human]({{ site.url }}/portfolio/biodigital-human), and built a bunch of WebGL-based 3D apps that are out there on the Web right now, making revenue.

 ### Process